jaimzh/playing-with-scripts/README.md

-this is just supposed too be a reop called plaing wieh scritps where i'll doucument what i have learned
+this is just supposed too be a repo called playing with scritps where i'll document what i have learned